-The WYSA State issued pass card is verification of approved background check, current SafeSport certification, concussion training, and waiver completion.
+The WYSA State issued digital ID is verification of approved background check, current SafeSport certification, concussion training, and waiver completion.
 Under the WYSA Risk Management Policy, any coach, assistant coach, team trainer, team manager, referee, club or district board member, WYSA administrator, WYSA board of directors member, independent contractor, or any other individual seeking affiliation with WYSA or WYSA affiliated clubs who has direct or indirect contact or influence on a youth player is required by WYSA to complete a risk management disclosure, every two years, through WYSA's online risk management system.
 Each club has a responsibility to ensure compliance across their organization.

-The cost of the background check is \$15, and each check is valid for 2 years.
+• The cost of the background check is \$15, and each check is valid for 2 years.
 At time of application, candidates must pay or enter coupon code (to be acquired from club).

-- All Risk Management applicants must complete SafeSport and concussion training at the time of application. - SafeSport refresher must be completed yearly. - U.S. Soccer license level is not printed on pass cards.
-Members should retain a copy of license for verification when needed. - o Approved and printed pass cards will be mailed to member club for distribution.
+- All Risk Management applicants must complete SafeSport and concussion training at the time of application. - SafeSport refresher must be completed yearly. - U.S. Soccer license level is not included on digital IDs.
+Members should retain a copy of license for verification when needed.